Scroll to content

 Intent

-Our Art curriculum is designed to foster our children’s creativity, imagination and confidence: skills that are transferable to every other subject on the school curriculum, and critically, are indispensable in a wide array of jobs.
-Our curriculum is ambitious as it gives our children opportunity to experiment and invent their own works of art, from the inspiration of a range of artists.
-It is designed to give pupils every opportunity to develop their ability, nurture their talent and interests, express their ideas and thoughts about the world, as well as learning about art and artists across cultures and through history.
+Our Art and Design curriculum is designed to foster our children’s creativity, imagination and confidence: skills that are transferable to every other subject within the school curriculum, and critically, are indispensable in a wide array of jobs.
+Our curriculum is ambitious for all learners as it gives our children the opportunity to experiment and invent their own works of art, from the inspiration of a range of diverse artists.
+It is designed to give pupils every opportunity to develop their ability, nurture their talent and interests, express their ideas and thoughts about the world, as well as learning about great artists, architects and designers in history.

 Implementation

 Our Art and Design curriculum is sequential, allowing children to build on their skills and knowledge.
-Woven throughout the units are the formal elements of art (line, shape, tone, texture, pattern, colour), a key part of the national curriculum.
-These key skills are revisited again and again with increasing complexity.
+Woven throughout the units are the Making Skills, including the formal elements of art.
+These key skills are revisited and repeated across all year groups with increasing complexity.

 The four strands that run throughout our curriculum are: